segeeslice/Snake/PORTFOLIO.md

     - Initially thought it would improve since checking each snake body part is O(n), but checking a hash is O(1)
     - Did not realize that the hash would need to be updated on every move, keeping it O(n)
     - May still work

+Other ideas for a better AI output

+- Define goal state as a place where food is eaten AND tail is reachable